 C 14 RACE MEDICAL PROVISION

 14.1 The nominated officer of the promoting club shall arrange for First Aid cover for each race unless notified by the League Secretary.
-This cover must be at least “First Person on the Scene (FPOS)” trained.
+This cover must be at least two personnel who areFirst Person on the Scene (FPOS)” trained and a 4x4 vehicle.

 14.2 In the event that this is not available on the day, Referees have been told that they must cancel any fixture where there is no First Aid cover to FPOS standard provided.